THE CONCEPTION OF THE SHOW

 GROWING UP WITH THE TARGET AUDIENCE?

 Despite all this, the show was undoubtedly a major success.
-Spanning 5 televised series having aired worldwide, a ‘kinda connected, but not really’ younger spin-off series in the form of The New Tomorrow, various books – including the official series continuation novels A New World and A New Dawn, not to mention all the merchandise, music and tours, THE TRIBE, created by Raymond Thompson and Harry Duffin, is one hell of an unforgettable 260 episode ride.
+Spanning 5 televised series having aired worldwide, a ‘kinda connected, but not really’ younger spin-off series in the form of The New Tomorrow, various books – including the official series continuation novels, A New Dawn, A New World, and (R)Evolution – not to mention all the merchandise, music and tours, The Tribe, created by Raymond Thompson and Harry Duffin, is one hell of an unforgettable 260 episode ride.

 LOOK INTO THE FUTURE…

 There have been numerous attempts over the years by Raymond Thompson to continue the show in some format – be that a continuation, movie reboot or a spin-off.

 We continue to cross our fingers that the dream will stay alive.